elysiagabe/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are used to allow a server to store information, or remember things, about a client.
+For example, it can be used to persist authentication across requests, so a user doesn’t have to log in again and again when accessing different parts of your app.
+However, it is not limited to authentication.
+It could, for example, be used to store location information or user preferences as well.
+You’d want to use it anytime you want to persist storage of information across a user’s interaction with your app.
+Sessions can be stored in memory, in a memory cache (e.g., Redis) or in a database.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    You should never, ever, ever store a user’s password in plain text.
+Bcrypt is a popular, open-source library that instead helps us easily create a cryptographic hash instead.

 - [ ] What does bcrypt do to slow down attackers?

+    Attackers often use brute-force attack mitigation, which means they pre-calculate all possible character combinations up to a particular length using common hashing techniques.
+Bcrypt, however, not only uses a key derivation function that takes into consideration both the hash and the time, but they also hash the information multiple times.
+The higher the number of rounds you enter to re-hash, the better it is for security.

 - [ ] What are the three parts of the JSON Web Token?

+    Header - this includes information on the algorithm & token type Payload - this is the data you assign to it
+    Verify Signature - this uses a secret and is how the server know the JWT has not been tampered with on the client

 ## Minimum Viable Product